MathildeKirkegaardN/Docker/README.md

 ```
 ---
 #### `docker ps -a`
 Lists all containers, including the stopped and paused ones.
+The status exited appears if the containers are stopped
 ```bash
 docker ps -a
 ```